hujun-open/extyaml/README.md

 partial unmarshaling result:
 &{StrScalar:init TimePointer:0001-01-01 00:00:00 +0000 UTC TimeScalar:2022-12-01 01:02:03 +0000 UTC TimeArray:[2010-01-01 01:02:03 +0000 UTC 2010-12-01 01:02:03 +0000 UTC] TimeSlice:[] TimeMap:map[]}
 ```

+## Field Tag
+if a struct field declaration contains a `skipyamlmarshal` tag, then it is skipped for marshalling/unmarshalling

 ## Included Types